Mobile optimization: optimizing your content for mobile

 - Use Accelerated Mobile Pages (AMP).
 These are light-weight web pages that create fast mobile experiences.

 Mobile devices now dominate a significant portion of the online space.
 To be effective marketers, you need to make sure that your content is ready for these users and easy to engage with regardless of the device.
+You also need to be sure you're keeping up with the changes Google makes to stay on top of your SEO game.
+Check out how the mobile SERP layout has recently changed mobile optimization and how you can leverage new branding opportunities.

 - How to optimize content after the Mobile Algorithm Change?